PtrBreak/WinPSP/README.md

 - Ensuring deterministic shutdown behavior

 WinBSP is written in Go, requires no dependencies, and runs as a single static executable.
+It also functions on Windows Home Edition, providing shutdown‑script capability on systems that lack Group Policy support.

 ---